OHDSI/EmpiricalCalibration/cran-comments.md

-This is the first submission of this package
+This is an update of the package

+NEW FEATURES

+* Ability to add credible intervals to calibration effect plot

+* Plot CI calibration (using leave-one-out cross-validation)

+BUG FIXES

+* Fixed vignette name in index

+* Removed coverage plot (moved to MethodEvaluation package)

 ---

 ## Test environments
-* Ubuntu 14.04.3 LTS (Travis), R 3.2.3
+* Ubuntu 12.04.5 LTS (Travis), R 3.2.5
-* Windows 7, R 3.2.3
+* Windows 7, R 3.3.1
+* win-builder

 ## R CMD check results

 There were no ERRORs or WARNINGs.
-I see 2 NOTES (on Travis):

-* CRAN New submission

-* No repository set, so cyclic dependency check skipped (Not sure how to fix this on Travis.
-Does not appear on Windows where I've set the repository)

 ## Downstream dependencies

-This is a new submission, there are no downstream dependencies.
+There are currently no downstream dependencies.